danielgtaylor/restish/docs/shorthand.md

 $ restish post api.example.com/items foo.bar[].baz: 1, .hello: world
 ```

-Would result in the following body contents being sent on the wire (assuming a JSON media type is specified in the OpenAPI spec):
+Would result in the following body contents being sent on the wire (assuming a JSON media type is specified in the service spec):

 ```json
 {